purcelba/jekyll-now/Neuroscience.md

 title: Neuroscience research
 permalink: /Neuroscience/
 ---
 I study the neural mechanisms of visual perception, decision making, and adaptive behavior.
-My research aims to understand processes by which the primate brain integrates diverse sources of information (e.g., sensory, rewards, prior beliefs) into a strategy to select appropriate actions and how the strategy can flexibly adapted to  improve performance.
+My research aims to understand processes by which the primate brain integrates diverse types of information (e.g., sensory, rewards, prior beliefs) into a strategy to select appropriate actions and how the strategy can flexibly adapted to  improve performance.
 To do this, I use use a sophisticated combination of computational modeling, behavioral studies in humans and nonhuman primates, and neurophysiological recordings from populations of neurons in multiple brain areas.
 I use model-based analyses and machine-learning algorithms to accurately predict subject's behavior based on their past history of experience and the observed neural population states.

 ___